 Marketing makes me extremely uncomfortable.
 Ever since writing a paper on marketing and it’s insidious manipulation in shopping malls for some core program at the Evergreen State College in ’91 or so I have eschewed a materialistic lifestyle.
 Reading William Gibson's Pattern Recognition in which the protagonist cuts the labels from all of her clothing to avoid associations with brands doubled down on my chosen personal values.

 Enter the dilemma of owning my retail store, JayWalk, in the mid 2000’s.
-The push for people to ‘Shop Local’ was beginning, much to my delight, because that felt more about community than self-promotion to put my efforts into joint advertising instead of trying to holler to the masses by myself.
+The push for people to ‘Shop Local’ was beginning, much to my delight, because putting effort into joint advertising felt more about community than self-promotion.
 I even got a business association up and running in the neighborhood along with some great friends and fellow entrepreneurs.
 Harnessing the power of a collective was empowering, and the ensuing support and recognition by the residents of and visitors to our neighborhood was encouraging.